hughperkins/VeriGPU/README.md

 bash src/reg_test.sh
 ```

-- under the hood, this will run many of the examples in [examples](examples), and check the outputs against the expected outputs.
+- under the hood, this will run many of the examples in [examples](examples), and check the outputs against the expected outputs, which are in the paired files, with suffix `_expected.txt`, also in [examples](examples) folder.

 # To compile with verilator